opencloud-eu/helm/charts/opencloud/README.md

      - `opencloudGuest` - Guest access
    - Assign roles in the Role Mappings tab for each user

-**WARNING**: The demo users (when `createDemoUsers: true`) have hardcoded passwords and should NEVER be used in production environments.
+**WARNING**: The demo users (when `demoUsers.enabled: true`) have hardcoded passwords and should NEVER be used in production environments.
 They are intended for development and testing only.

 ### PostgreSQL Settings